arangodb/arangodb/Documentation/DocuBlocks/Rest/Bulk/JSF_import_json.md

   contain a `details` attribute which is an array with more detailed information about which documents could not be inserted.

-Note: this API is currently not supported on cluster coordinators.

 @RESTRETURNCODES

 @RESTRETURNCODE{201}